srtipo/coranos.github.io/bananos/beauty/BananoFoundationAndEmpire-2018-08/index.md

 [01-video-01]: https://coranos.github.io/bananos/thanos/thananos.png "video-1"
 [01-video-02]: https://coranos.github.io/bananos/thanos/thananos.png "video-2"

+### The Contest (Required)
+		1- In the United States this would be called an "Elevator Pitch" contest.

+		2- You have 1 image and 100 words to say what business you want to start, and how much it would cost to start it.
+		3- If you have no business idea, you can appeal for charity, you have 1 image and 100 words.

+		4- If you have no buisness idea, and no appeal for charity, you may submit a nutritious recipe, and how much it would cost to make, you have 1 image and 100 words.

 ### Guidelines (Optional)

-		1- Use buena iluminación y lo mas natural posible, ni tan oscura ni tan brillante.
-		1- Use good lighting and as natural as possible, neither very dark nor very bright.

-		2- Use un fondo neutro que lo resalte, preferiblemente colores claros.
-		2- Use a neutral background that highlights you, light colors preferably.

-		3- Usa tu imaginación, sé creativo.
-		3- Use your imagination, be creative.

-		4- No es necesario que sea ciudadano de la Republica banano.
+		1- No es necesario que sea ciudadano de la Republica banano.
-		4- It is not necessary for you to be a citizen of the banana republic.
+		1- It is not necessary for you to be a citizen of the banana republic.

+		2- Usa tu imaginación, sé creativo.
+		2- Use your imagination, be creative.

 ### Rules (Required)

 		1- Todos los participantes deben ser mayores de edad.
 (18+) 1- All participants must be of legal age (18+)

-		2- Un menor puede aparecer en la foto y en el video con el participante, pero tiene que estar vestido y cubierto de hombros a tobillos.
-		2- A minor can be in the photo and the video with the contestant, but must have clothes covering shoulders to knees.

-		3- Todas las fotos y videos tienen que ser legales y accede a que el concurso los use y sean visibles para el público (no sólo para los jueces).
+		2- Todas las fotos y videos tienen que ser legales y accede a que el concurso los use y sean visibles para el público (no sólo para los jueces).
-		3- All photos and videos must be legal, and you agree the contest can use them for the contest, visible to the public (not just to judges).
+		2- All photos and videos must be legal, and you agree the contest can use them for the contest, visible to the public (not just to judges).

-		4- No desnudos, no pornografia.
-		4- No nudity, no pornography.

-		5- No seran validas las fotos con derecho de autor o sacadas de internet seran revisadas una a una.
-		5- Copyrighted por professional photos are not valid, photos will be reviewed case by case.

-		6- Si usted es un fotógrafo profesional y quiere hacer autofotos, entonces no hay problema.
-		6- If you are a professional photographer and want to make selfies, then there is no problem.

-		7- Evite incluir cualquier cosa que pueda permitir a otros acosarle, como su dirección de casa, etc.
+		3- Evite incluir cualquier cosa que pueda permitir a otros acosarle, como su dirección de casa, etc.
-		7- Avoid including anything that would help someone harrass you, like your street address.
+		3- Avoid including anything that would help someone harrass you, like your street address.

 ### Juicios y lineas de tiempo